Amparulekar/Amparulekar.github.io/_pages/about.md

    border: none;
 }
 </style>
+**Apr 2025** | My work at IIT Bombay titled *Transforming Breast Cancer Diagnosis: Towards Real- Time Ultrasound to Mammogram Conversion for Cost-Effective Diagnosis* was accepted to the Ultrasonics Journal!
 **Jan 2025** | My work at IIT Bombay as first author, *AMPS: ASR with Multimodal Paraphrase Supervision* was accepted to NAACL 2025 (Main conference)!
 **Jan 2025** | My work at IIT Bombay titled *PathoGen-X: A Cross-Modal Genomic Feature Trans-Align Network for Enhanced Survival Prediction from Histopathology Images* was accepted as a full paper to IEEE ISBI 2025!
 **Aug 2024** | My work at IIT Bombay as first author, *Parameter-efficient Adaptation of Multilingual Multimodal Models for Low-resource ASR* was accepted to the Multilingual Representation Learning workshop of EMNLP 2024!